noahehall/theBookOfNoah/0current/openapi.md

   - openapi
     - machine-readable api description
     - broadly adopted industry standard for describing new apis
-  - tags: a piece of metadat (unique name and an optional description) that you attach to operations
-    - tools then use tags to e.g. sort all your api operations by their tags
   - API: applicatin programming interface
     - defines the allowed interactions between two pieces of software
     - composed of the list of possible: